mirarrararri/Household-Task-Manager/README.md

 # Household-Task-Manager
-Beginner friendly Python program that organize and track household tasks.
+a Beginner friendly Python program that organize and track household tasks.
 It’s also a practical helper for daily life.

 Features:
 - add a new task